alshedivat/al-folio/_posts/2022-12-05-the-idea-behind-my-blog.md

 ---
+layout: post
 title: The Idea behind my blog
-date: 2022-11-24
+date: 2022-11-24 16:40:16
-tags:
+description: Why I create a blog and a personal website
-  - site
+tags: site
-categories: [test, site]
+categories: site
-math: false
-mermaid: false
 ---

 > In the name of the God of Rainbow